Zero-inflated stochastic volatility model for disaggregated inflation data with exact zeros: Introduction

-A similar phenomenon is observed in lower-level disaggregated consumer price index (CPI) data, which has motivated this study. \cite{KommKusters2015} document frequent exact zeros in weekly price changes for skimmed whey powder in Germany, attributing these to censoring and insufficient information.
-We also illustrate in the subsequent section using monthly CPI data from four countries --- the US, UK, Germany, and Japan --- that factors such as the mode of data collection practices contribute to price staleness.
-Macroeconomic literature further highlights time- and state-dependent firm-level price adjustment behaviors to explain variations in the timing of price changes within firms \citep{KlnowKryvtsov2008, NakamuraSteinsson2008, DixonGrimme2022}, asserting price adjustment behaviors at a sub-monthly frequency, potentially explaining price staleness.
+This work has been motivated by the fact that the very phenomenon of zero-inflation is observed in lower-level disaggregated consumer price index (CPI) inflation data.
+In the subsequent section, we illustrate using CPI data from four countries --- the United States (US), United Kingdom (UK), Germany (DE), and Japan (JP) --- that factors such as data collection practices contribute to price staleness. \cite{KommKusters2015} also documents the frequent exact zeros in weekly price changes for skimmed whey powder in Germany, attributed to censoring and insufficient information.
+Macroeconomic literature has further highlighted time- and state-dependent firm-level price adjustment behaviors to explain variations in the timing of price changes within firms \citep{KlnowKryvtsov2008, NakamuraSteinsson2008, DixonGrimme2022}, which confirm price adjustment behaviors at a sub-monthly frequency.